osdajiba/option-hedge---spread-strategy/README.md

 ## Usage

 1. Modify the configurations in `conf/config.json` according to your data file paths.

-2. check if you have the files `db/available_data_path`, `db/datasets`.
-   if you not have these files, please run the notebook file first: `db/data_engine.ipynb`
+2. <font color=blue>Check if you have the files `db/available_data_path` and `db/datasets`.
+If you do NOT have these files, please run the notebook file first: `db/data_engine.ipynb`</font>

 3. Run the main script if using windows cmd: